melaniewalsh/AI-for-Humanists/index.md

 <img width=450 src="assets/images/AI-for-Humanists-logo-tahoma-v7-no-outline.png">{: .align-center}

- We seek to provide an intellectual framework for understanding and evaluating LLMs so that humanists may be positioned to make use of — and to critique, as appropriate — these important new computational language technologies.
+ We seek to provide an intellectual framework for understanding and evaluating LLMs so that humanists may be positioned to make use of — and to critique — these important new computational language technologies.

 The AI for Humanists project was generously supported by the National Endowment for the Humanities in 2021 and 2023.
 The project is ongoing.